paulog/basho_docs/source/riak/tutorials/little/concepts.md

 A question the CAP theorem demands you answer with a distributed system is: do I give up strict consistency, or give up total availability?
 If a request comes in, do I lock out requests until I can enforce consistency across the nodes?
 Or do I serve requests at all costs, with the caveat that the database may become inconsistent?

 Riak's solution is based on Amazon Dynamo's novel approach of a *tunable* AP system.
 It takes advantage of the fact that, though the CAP theorem is true, you can choose what kind of tradeoffs you're willing to make.
-Riak is highly available to serve requests, with the ability to tune its level of A/C tradeoff.
+Riak is highly available to serve requests, with the ability to tune its level of A/C tradeoff (nearing, but never quite reaching, full consistency).

 Riak allows you to choose how many nodes you want to replicate to, and how many nodes must be written to or read from per request.
 These values are settings labeled `n_val` (the number of nodes to replicate to), `r` (the number of nodes read from before returning), and `w` (the number of nodes written to before considered successful).